RaymondSchnyder/dockerfiles/rtorrent-rutorrent/README.md

 > This image is build and push with [drone.io](https://github.com/drone/drone), a circle-ci like self-hosted.
 > If you don't trust, you can build yourself.

+## Features
+* Based on Alpine Linux.
+* rTorrent and libtorrent are compiled from source.
+* Provides by default a solid configuration.
+* Filebot is included, and creates symlinks in /data/Media.
+* No **ROOT** process.
+* Persitance custom configuration for rutorrent and rtorrent.
+* Add your own plugins and themes

 ## Tag available
 * latest [(rutorrent/latest/Dockerfile)](https://github.com/xataz/dockerfiles/blob/master/rutorrent/latest/Dockerfile)
 * latest-filebot, filebot [(rutorrent/latest-filebot/Dockerfile)](https://github.com/xataz/dockerfiles/blob/master/rutorrent/latest-filebot/Dockerfile)